-Again, take a left out of the front door and onto Quay Road to find The Driftwood just before you reach the beach.
+Take a left out of the front door and onto Quay Road to find The Driftwood just before you reach the beach.
 Good pub food, open fires and stunning ale from their own award winning microbrewery just yards from Trevaunance Cove.
-Simple to find, turn left straight outside the door, head down the Stippy Stappy and onto Quay Road.
 A note on the amazing ale, be careful of ‘Alfie’s Revenge’, a lovely red ale, but at 6.5% you’ll discover why it’s called Revenge the next morning… Seat yourself in any of the three bars or the dining room, which overlooks the cove.
+During the summer the Crib Shack opens which offers food, drinks and ice cream with outdoor seating.
 The building itself is steeped in history having been a tin mining warehouse, chandlery, sail making loft and fish cellar over the years.
 The Drfitwood is popular with both locals and tourists so you’re advised to book during the high season.
 Dogs are welcome in the bars but not the dining room.

 CORNISH PIZZA COMPANY

 If you’re thinking take away then the Cornish Pizza Company does amazing thin crust pizza for takeaway or delivery.
 The pizzas are dedicated to the area’s colourful mining history with names such as Wheal Kitty, Wheal Prosper and Wheal Friendly.
 The pizza dough is made daily on the premises using organic unbleached flour.
 Locally sourced toppings including Cornish cheeses such as Cornish Blue, Old Smokey, Cornish Yarg and Cornish Brie.
+They also stock a lot of good beers from local brewery's.
 Opening hours vary.
 Out of season they don’t open Monday, but during July and August they are open 7 days a week.
 Will deliver free if order is over £25 – otherwise it’s £2.
 It’s only a five minute walk through the village, turn right out of the door.

 ST. AGNES HOTEL

 Just a few yards away in Churchtown the St. Agnes Hotel is family run 17th century hotel that prides itself on more traditional home cooked food.
-Very dog friendly with Molly, the owners chocolate Labrador, making you feel very welcome.
+Nice sunny back garden that does lovely pizzas during the season.

 Tucked away in the corner of Churchtown Square, Fission Chips is your good honest local chippy who have been doing it right for over 50 years.